Last updated on December 14th, 2022 at 08:53 am

 Be wary of airport taxi

-Don’t take an airport taxi, it is extremely dangerous unless your trusted contact in Nigeria makes such plan for you .
+Don’t take an airport taxi, it is extremely dangerous unless your trusted contact in Nigeria makes such a plan for you.

 Be wary of dubious gangs hanging around the airport roads

 With congested roads, tourists are at the mercy of dubious gangs hanging around the airport roads, be cautious.
-There are transport companies that operates online.
+There are transport companies that operate online.

 Do not accept any suggested business deals

 Do not accept any suggested business deals unless the person has been your long time trusted business ally

 Doing business with someone you’re not familiar with may lead to a scam.

 If anyone tries to lure you into such, check online for the Economic & Financial Crime Commission ( EFCC) to make an immediate report, don’t wait until you get scammed.
 The agency is responsible for the fight against corruption.